 Ten principles underline the Complementary Model.
 Some of them are unique to the Model; others are common to the Carver and Traditional governance models.
 However, in combination, the ten create a governance and management environment that many not for profits will find highly effective, successful, and rewarding.

-The Board is responsible for both the governance and the management of the association
+1. The Board is responsible for both the governance and the management of the association.

-Common law has long held that volunteer Boards of Directors are responsible not only for the governance of their organization, but also, in a broad way, for the effectiveness of the management of the organization.
-Many statutes and government regulations, for example those dealing with labour standards, sales taxes, employee withholding taxes and unpaid employee wages, hold the volunteer Directors liable for management’s failures in these areas.
-As a consequence, to suggest that the volunteer Directors should work exclusively on policy development leaves the volunteers exposed both legally and financially.
-Volunteer Boards must acknowledge and accept their broad responsibility for the management of their organization.
+Common law has long held that volunteer Boards of Directors are responsible not only for the governance of their organization but also, in a broad way, for the effectiveness of the organization’s management.
+Many statutes and government regulations, for example, those dealing with labour standards, sales taxes, employee withholding taxes and unpaid employee wages, hold the volunteer Directors liable for management’s failures in these areas.

 First, let us examine the rationale for the principle.
 The Dictionary of Business Terms defines Chief Executive Officer as follows: